 You can also use one of Japan’s Transport Apps to plan your visit.

-How to Enjoy Iwakiyama Shrine?
+What to Do at Iwakiyama Shrine?

 Iwakiyama Shrine, established in the late 8th century, is located at the southeast foot of Mt.
 Iwaki.
 The shrine and Mt.
 Iwaki are places of worship for the guardian deity of agriculture and fisheries.